maxshuty/maxshuty/README.md

 - Here is a pen I quickly threw together https://codepen.io/maxshuty/pen/NWpWGpj by combining a couple other pens to create the animation.
 Then I used a screencapture tool to convert it to a gif (pronounced jiff, but we can fight about that later).
 Finally I uploaded the file to my `maxshuty/maxshuty` repo where this README resides.
 The implementation is simple enough below.

 ## Contact me
-- If you would like to reach me you can reach me at my first name (Max) plus my last name (Poshusta) at Googles email domain.
+- If you would like to contact me you can reach me at my first name (Max) plus my last name (Poshusta) at Googles email domain.

 --->